kelwyres/Bactabolize/README.md

 * Uni-directional BLASTn for unannotated gene detection
     - filter on evalue <= 1e-3, coverage >= 80%, pident >= 80%
     - require translated sequence to not have a truncating mutation
-* Any BLASTn hit that passes filtering is automatically considered ortholog
+* Any BLASTn hit that passes filtering is automatically considered orthologous
     - I don't think this is the best approach
 * Remove models genes that do not have an ortholog in the isolate
     - Artificial genes are excepted here